Continued from 6. A Strange Benefactor.

 But with a powerful benefactor, he would have powerful allies.
 He would have leverage and a hope of clearing his father’s name and bringing his father’s murderers down.
 Kolteo especially.

 And he would have Vhen.
-He’d only just met him and already he valued his friendship.
+He’d only just met him and already he valued this strange new ally.
 The man knew a side of his father that he had never suspected.
 Julin wanted to know more.

 Vhen waited expectantly, watching Julin, saying nothing.